boldorider4/digital_band_eq/README.md

-# digital_10band_eq
+# Digital multi-band Audio EQ
-An implementation of a 10-band digital audio equalizer
+An implementation of a multi-band digital audio equalizer